 Pleased with this wise answer, the demon agreed to release one of the brothers.
 The Bodhisatta asked for his half-brother, Suriya.
 The demon criticized this choice, accusing the Bodhisatta of understanding devadhamma but not practicing it because Canda, being older, should be granted the esteem that comes with seniority.
 The Bodhisatta countered that his choice really was the most god-like.
-Nobody would believe him, he explained, if he returned to the kingdom claiming Suriya was devoured by a demon; he would be presumed a murderer in pursuit of the throne and would be reviled.
+Nobody would believe him, he explained, if he returned to the kingdom claiming a demon devoured Suriya; he would be presumed a murderer in pursuit of the throne and would be reviled.
 Impressed by this wisdom, the demon set both brothers free.

-The Bodhisatta explained karma to the demon, telling him that he was born into his odious life because of the evil deeds he had done in the past and the only way to break this cycle was to avoid doing evil in this life.
+The Bodhisatta explained karma to the demon, telling him that he was born into his odious life because of the evil deeds he had done in the past, and the only way to break this cycle was to avoid doing evil in this life.
 The demon accepted this truth and stopped eating people.
-The three brothers chose to reside at the pond with the demon until one day the Bodhisatta read in the stars that his father had died.
-He returned to the kingdom and took the throne with Prince Canda serving as viceroy and Prince Suriya as commander-in-chief.
+The three brothers chose to live at the pond with the demon until one day the Bodhisatta read in the stars that his father had died.
+He returned to the kingdom and took the throne, with Prince Canda serving as viceroy and Prince Suriya as commander-in-chief.
 The demon also went there and lived a comfortable life with a home, food, and flowers provided by the king.

 In the Lifetime of the Buddha

-The demon was an earlier birth of a wealthy landowner who became a disciple, but did not completely give up luxuries.
-He owned many robes, maintained a storeroom of food, and had his servants come cook for him.
+The demon was an earlier birth of a wealthy landowner who became a disciple of the Buddha but did not completely give up luxuries.
+He owned many robes, maintained a storeroom full of food, and had his servants come cook for him.